 How long does therapy last?

 Everyone’s treatment is different.
-How long therapy lasts depends on many factors.
+How long your therapy lasts depends on many factors.
 You may have complicated issues, or a relatively straightforward problem that you want to address.
-Some therapy treatment types are short term, while others may be longer.
-Practically, you might also be limited by your insurance coverage.
+Some therapy treatment types are short term, while others may last longer.
+Practically, your insurance coverage might limit you.

 Making the most of therapy and counseling

-To make the most of therapy, you need to put what you’re learning in your sessions into practice in your real life.
-50 minutes in therapy each week isn’t going to fix you; it’s how you use what you’ve learned with the rest of your time.
-Here are some tips for getting the most out of your therapy:
+To make the most of therapy, you need to apply what you’re learning in your sessions to real life.
+Fifty minutes in therapy each week isn’t going to fix you; it’s how you use what you’ve learned in the rest of your time.
+Here are some tips for getting the most out of your sessions:

 Make healthy lifestyle changes.
 There are many things you can do in your daily life to support your mood and improve your emotional health.
 Reach out to others for support.
 Get plenty of exercise and sleep.
 Eat well.
 Make time for relaxation and play.
 The list goes on…